For release: March 31, 2017 For press information, contact Dr. John Robinson, (615) 963-5762 (email@example.com)

 1) have successfully completed Algebra I;

-3) have a minimum cumulative GPA of 2.75 (transcript or most recent grade report must be submitted with application);
+3) have a minimum cumulative GPA of 2.5 (transcript or most recent grade report such as GradeSpeed report must be submitted with application);

-5) provide two letters of recommendation (one letter of recommendation from a teacher or staff member at an applicant’s high school, AND a second letter of recommendation from either a school administrator teacher, counselor or community leader);
+- provide at least one letter of recommendation from a teacher or staff member at an applicant’s high school and/or school administrator teacher, counselor or community leader)

 Students who have attended previously are not eligible to apply to program.